Cyclone Heading For Western India Strengthens - UrduPoint

 A cyclonic storm barrelling towards western India has strengthened with gusts of up to 170 kilometres per hour (105 mph) expected when it hits land early Thursday, forecasters said

-Authorities in Gujarat state where Vayu, now classed as a very severe cyclonic storm, was due to hit were meanwhile trying to evacuate close to 300,000 people living in coastal areas.
+Authorities in Gujarat state where Vayu, now classed as a very severe cyclonic storm, were meanwhile trying to evacuate close to 300,000 people living in coastal areas.

 "Many people living near the coast are not willing to shift and leave their homes.
 Our officers are trying to convince them," local official Ajay Prakash told AFP.